pwn4d/GiddyLinux/README.md

 </div>

-## $whoami
+# $whoami

-Hi.
-I'm Anthony.
+## Hi, I'm Anthony.
 I'm a 14yr old coder/ cybersec enthusiast.
 This is where I will showcase my projects.
 If you have any questions please contact me on discord Giddy#6129 👍

-## GitHub Stats 📈
+# GitHub Stats 📈
 <div align="center" border-bottom=none>
   <table width="100%">
     <tbody>